Attaining a strong-field QED signal at laser-electron colliders with optimized focusing: Optimal focusing

-Bassett showed that in terms of incoming power the multipolar components are additive, i.e. for any their combination the incoming power is the sum of incoming powers of the components \cite{bassett.oa.1986}.
-Following Bassett we consider the limit $r \rightarrow 0$ and notice that only six components contribute to the field at the origin of the coordinate system ($\vec{E}$ is formed by $\vec{E}^E_{l,m}$ and $\vec{B}$ is formed by $\vec{B}^B_{l,m}$, in both cases $l = 1, m = -1, 0, 1$):
+Bassett showed that in terms of incoming power the multipolar components are additive, i.e. for any their combination the incoming power is the sum of incoming powers of the components (see Sec.~3 in Ref.~\cite{bassett.oa.1986}).
+Following Bassett we consider the limit $r \rightarrow 0$ and notice that only six components contribute to the field at $r = 0$ ($\vec{E}$ is formed by $\vec{E}^E_{l,m}$ and $\vec{B}$ is formed by $\vec{B}^B_{l,m}$, in both cases $l = 1, m = -1, 0, 1$):